 Is Catalina Island safe for solo travel?

 Catalina Island has a small population and a low crime rate.
-But you’re still advised to exercise standard precautions, such as avoiding late-night outings in deserted areas.
-Remember that there is a 10 p.m. curfew for minors on the island.
+But you’re still advised to exercise normal precautions, such as avoiding late-night outings in deserted areas.
+Keep in mind that there is a 10 p.m. curfew for minors on the island.

 You can hop on the Catalina Express or Catalina Flyer, the island’s ferry companies, departing from San Pedro, Long Beach, Newport Beach, or Dana Point port.
 Alternatively, you can jet set to Catalina Island on a 15-minute helicopter ride, departing from San Pedro, Long Beach, John Wayne Airport, or Burbank Airport.

-You have a few options to get around the island.
+You have a few options to get around the island, make sure to note these in your Catalina Island trip planner.
 Avalon and Two Harbor are easily walkable.
 You could rent a golf cart on a daily or hourly basis.
 A bus service is available from the ferry landing to Casino Way and up-canyon to the Wrigley Memorial and Botanical Garden.
 A taxi service is also available at the ferry terminal.

 Conclusion